Russteez/simple-rtsp-picam/README.md

 # Use the mediamtx.yml config for any device
 # Copy and put on the same directory that you download the mediamtx file

+# To start rtsp picam upon startup follow this step
+1. Create or copy the `start_stream.sh` file to you home directory or any directory
+2. Execute this command `sudo chmod +x /your-directory/start_stream.sh`
+3. Create new file on `/etc/systemd/system/stream.service`
+4. Create or copy the `stream.service` file on `/etc/systemd/system/stream.service`
+5. run this command
+`sudo systemctl daemon-reload`
+`sudo systemctl enable stream.service`
+`sudo systemctl start stream.service`